 Groups are typically created for each lab, virtual team, or collaboration partner.
 Projects represent an experiment or other collection of data.

 Click Groups in the left navigation menu.
 From the Groups page you can:

 Click Create New Group, and enter the Group Name and Group ID.

-The Group name cannot include special characters
+Group name cannot include special characters

-To additional users to a group:
+To add existing users to the group:

 Learn more about what users can do with each role in our article on roles and permissions.

 Tip: To add users to a project without giving them a group role, add them via the Permissions tab in the project itself.

 Create tags for annotating your data, or to help you mark data for a processing pipeline.
 Tags can also be used when querying data in Advanced Search or when creating a Data View.
 Creating tags is a 2-step process.
 First, create your new tags at the group level (only Site Admins can new tags.)
 Next, users can add those tags to data.